 Following visual or loading inspections, the report may determine that minor repairs, such as caulking or flashing failures, or major repairs, such as anchor replacement, may be required.
 Depending on the level of complexity of these repairs they may require a simple handyman or the involvement of a design engineer.

-If a Property Manager is unsure from whom to obtain an inspection or load test, they can seek recommendation from their general building engineer, their window cleaners, or their roof anchor manufacturers.
+If a Property Manager is unsure from whom to obtain an inspection or load test, they can seek recommendations from their general building engineer, their window cleaners, or their roof anchor manufacturers.

 Although roof anchors must be certified for any work that will require attachment (caulking replacement from swing stage, pre-cast panel inspection from bosun’s chair, etc.), typically the inspection is scheduled to be completed before the first window cleaning of the season.
 Recalling that varying degrees of repairs may be required following the inspection, we recommend that Property Managers look to schedule their annual inspection during the month of March or April.

-Many anchor inspectors and certifiers are now offering 3-5 year inspection programs, wherein the inspector is engaged to preform all inspections (annual visuals and load testing) with the requirement that they will be completed each year without explicit annual authorization.
+Many anchor inspectors and certifiers are offering multi-year inspection programs, wherein the inspector is engaged to perform all inspections (annual visuals and load testing) with the requirement that they will be completed each year without explicit annual authorization.
 This approach reasonably shares the requirement of ensuring regular annual inspections with the contracted inspector and allows for cost savings as the inspector benefits from previous annual work they have performed.

 Important things to remember: